finder1793/PwingSkriptAddon/README.md

 - SFTP upload: `sftp transfer file %string% to %string% on host %string% with user %string% and password %string%`
   - Example: `sftp transfer file "local/path/file.txt" to "remote/path/file.txt" on host "sftp.example.com" with user "username" and password "password"`
   - Security note: Prefer using secrets management and restrict permissions; this effect sends credentials directly.

-### Effect: JSON chat messages (MiniMessage)
-- Pattern: `send json message %string% [with hover text %-string%] [(and|with) click command %-string%] to %players%`
-- Examples:
-  - `send json message "<#ff0000>This is red</#ff0000>" to player`
-  - `send json message "&6&lCLICK" with hover text "&bHover!" and click command "help" to player`
-  - MiniMessage supports hex, gradient, rainbow, and more.

-### Effect: Open book (MiniMessage pages)
-- Patterns:
-  - `open book titled %string% by %string% with page %string% to %players%`
-  - `open book titled %string% by %string% with page[s] %strings% to %players%`
-- Examples:
-  - `open book titled "&6Cool Book" by "Author" with page "Welcome!" to player`
-  - `set {_pages::*} to "Page 1", "Page 2"`
-    `open book titled "My Book" by "Me" with pages {_pages::*} to player`

-### Effects: World utilities
-- Change weather: `change weather in world %string% to %string%`
-  - weather values: clear, rain, thunder
-  - Example: `change weather in world "world" to "rain"`
-- Set time: `set time in world %string% to %number%`
-  - Example: `set time in world "world" to 6000`
-- Find nearest structure: `find structure %string% near x %number%, z %number% in world %string%`
-  - Structure key must match a server StructureType key.
-Example usage may store or use the result inside your script environment.

-### Effect: Paste schematic (FAWE)
-- Pattern: `paste schematic %string% at %location%`
-- Example: `paste schematic "plugins/schematics/castle.schem" at location(1200, 60, 1500, world("world"))`
-- Requires FAWE and compatible schematic format.

-### Effects: Particle Effects (EffectLib)
-PwingSkriptAddon includes a comprehensive set of particle effects powered by EffectLib.
-These create advanced visual effects like shapes, animations, and more.
-Requires EffectLib (bundled in the jar).

-### Basic Shapes
-- Circle: `create particle circle at %location% with radius %number% using %string% particle [for %number% iterations]`
-  - Example: `create particle circle at location of player with radius 5 using "FLAME" particle`
-- Sphere: `create particle sphere at %location% with radius %number% using %string% particle [for %number% iterations]`
-  - Example: `create particle sphere at location of player with radius 3 using "HEART" particle`
-- Cube: `create particle cube at %location% with size %number% using %string% particle [for %number% iterations]`
-  - Example: `create particle cube at location of player with size 4 using "CRIT" particle`
-- Cylinder: `create particle cylinder at %location% with radius %number% height %number% using %string% particle [for %number% iterations]`
-  - Example: `create particle cylinder at location of player with radius 2 height 5 using "PORTAL" particle`
-- Cloud: `create particle cloud at %location% with size %number% using %string% particle [for %number% iterations]`
-  - Example: `create particle cloud at location of player with size 5 using "CLOUD" particle`
-- Atom: `create particle atom at %location% with radius %number% using %string% particle [for %number% iterations]`
-  - Example: `create particle atom at location of player with radius 3 using "SPELL_WITCH" particle`
-- Grid: `create particle grid at %location% with size %number% using %string% particle [for %number% iterations]`
-  - Example: `create particle grid at location of player with size 4 using "REDSTONE" particle`

-### Arcs and Lines
-- Arc: `create particle arc at %location% with radius %number% using %string% particle [for %number% iterations]`
-  - Example: `create particle arc at location of player with radius 6 using "SPLASH" particle`
-- Line: `create particle line at %location% with length %number% using %string% particle [for %number% iterations]`
-  - Example: `create particle line at location of player with length 10 using "END_ROD" particle`

-### Complex Shapes
-- Vortex (Spiral): `create particle vortex at %location% with radius %number% using %string% particle [for %number% iterations]`
-  - Example: `create particle vortex at location of player with radius 4 using "WITCH" particle`
-- Cone: `create particle cone at %location% with radius %number% using %string% particle [for %number% iterations]`
-  - Example: `create particle cone at location of player with radius 3 using "LAVA" particle`
-- Pyramid: `create particle pyramid at %location% with radius %number% using %string% particle [for %number% iterations]`
-  - Example: `create particle pyramid at location of player with radius 5 using "TOTEM" particle`

-### Animated Effects
-- Star: `create particle star at %location% using %string% particle [for %number% iterations]`
-  - Example: `create particle star at location of player using "FIREWORKS_SPARK" particle`
-- Heart: `create particle heart at %location% with size %number% using %string% particle [for %number% iterations]`
-  - Example: `create particle heart at location of player with size 2 using "HEART" particle`
-- Music: `create particle music at %location% with radius %number% using %string% particle [for %number% iterations]`
-  - Example: `create particle music at location of player with radius 1 using "NOTE" particle`
-- Tornado: `create particle tornado at %location% with height %number% radius %number% using %string% particle [for %number% iterations]`
-  - Example: `create particle tornado at location of player with height 10 radius 3 using "CLOUD" particle`
-- Flame: `create particle flame at %location% with particles %number% using %string% particle [for %number% iterations]`
-  - Example: `create particle flame at location of player with particles 50 using "FLAME" particle`
-- Smoke: `create particle smoke at %location% with particles %number% using %string% particle [for %number% iterations]`
-  - Example: `create particle smoke at location of player with particles 30 using "SMOKE_NORMAL" particle`
-- Fountain: `create particle fountain at %location% with radius %number% height %number% using %string% particle [for %number% iterations]`
-  - Example: `create particle fountain at location of player with radius 2 height 8 using "WATER_SPLASH" particle`
-- Dragon: `create particle dragon at %location% with length %number% using %string% particle [for %number% iterations]`
-  - Example: `create particle dragon at location of player with length 15 using "DRAGON_BREATH" particle`
-- DiscoBall: `create particle discoball at %location% with radius %number% using %string% particle [for %number% iterations]`
-  - Example: `create particle discoball at location of player with radius 4 using "FIREWORKS_SPARK" particle`
-- Bleed: `create particle bleed at %location% with height %number% using %string% particle [for %number% iterations]`
-  - Example: `create particle bleed at location of player with height 6 using "REDSTONE" particle`

-### Special Effects
-- Shield: `create particle shield at %location% with radius %number% using %string% particle [for %number% iterations]`
-  - Example: `create particle shield at location of player with radius 3 using "FLAME" particle`
-- Explode: `create particle explode at %location% using %string% particle`
-  - Example: `create particle explode at location of player using "EXPLOSION_NORMAL" particle`
-- Donut: `create particle donut at %location% with radius %number% tube %number% using %string% particle [for %number% iterations]`
-  - Example: `create particle donut at location of player with radius 4 tube 1 using "CRIT_MAGIC" particle`
-- DNA: `create particle dna at %location% with radius %number% length %number% using %string% particle [for %number% iterations]`
-  - Example: `create particle dna at location of player with radius 2 length 10 using "SPELL_MOB" particle`
-- Earth: `create particle earth at %location% with radius %number% using %string% particle [for %number% iterations]`
-  - Example: `create particle earth at location of player with radius 5 using "VILLAGER_HAPPY" particle`
-- BigBang: `create particle bigbang at %location% with radius %number% using %string% particle [for %number% iterations]`
-  - Example: `create particle bigbang at location of player with radius 6 using "FIREWORKS_SPARK" particle`
-- Hill: `create particle hill at %location% with size %number% using %string% particle [for %number% iterations]`
-  - Example: `create particle hill at location of player with size 8 using "COMPOSTER" particle`
-- Wave: `create particle wave at %location% with height %number% width %number% using %string% particle [for %number% iterations]`
-  - Example: `create particle wave at location of player with height 3 width 10 using "DRIP_WATER" particle`
-- Love: `create particle love at %location% using %string% particle [for %number% iterations]`
-  - Example: `create particle love at location of player using "HEART" particle`

-### Effects: String Manipulation
-- Convert number to hexadecimal: `convert %number% to hexadecimal`
-  - Example: `convert 255 to hexadecimal`
-- Convert hexadecimal to RGB: `convert hexadecimal %string% to rgb`
-  - Example: `convert hexadecimal "FF0000" to rgb`
-- Encode to Base64: `encode %string% to base64`
-  - Example: `encode "Hello World" to base64`
-- Encode to Morse code: `encode %string% to morse`
-  - Example: `encode "SOS" to morse`
-- Mirror text: `mirror %string%`
-  - Example: `mirror "hello"`
-- Randomize string: `randomize %string%`
-  - Example: `randomize "abcdef"`
-- Convert to uppercase: `convert %string% to uppercase`
-  - Example: `convert "hello" to uppercase`
-- Convert to lowercase: `convert %string% to lowercase`
-  - Example: `convert "HELLO" to lowercase`
-- Clear accented characters: `clear accented characters from %string%`
-  - Example: `clear accented characters from "café"`
-- Get string length: `length of %string%`
-  - Example: `length of "hello world"`
-- Check if string starts with: `%string% starts with %string%`
-  - Example: `"hello world" starts with "hello"`
-- Check if string ends with: `%string% ends with %string%`
-  - Example: `"hello world" ends with "world"`

-### Effects: Advanced File Operations
 - List directory contents: `list contents of directory %string%`
   - Example: `list contents of directory "plugins"`
 - Get file name and extension: `get name and extension of file %string%`